huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_custom_authorizer.md

 <a name="authorizer_identity"></a>
 The `identity` block supports:

-* `name` - (Required, String, ForceNew) Specifies the name of the parameter to be verified.
+* `name` - (Required, String) Specifies the name of the parameter to be verified.
   The parameter includes front-end and back-end parameters.
   Changing this will create a new custom authorizer resource.

-* `location` - (Required, String, ForceNew) Specifies the parameter location, which support 'HEADER' and 'QUERY'.
+* `location` - (Required, String) Specifies the parameter location, which support 'HEADER' and 'QUERY'.
   Changing this will create a new custom authorizer resource.

-* `validation` - (Required, String, ForceNew) Specifies the parameter verification expression.
+* `validation` - (Optional, String) Specifies the parameter verification expression.
   If omitted, the custom authorizer will not perform verification.
   The valid value is range form 1 to 2,048.
   Changing this will create a new custom authorizer resource.